radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

 of the ``ComputePilotDescription`` are

-    * `resource`: a label which specifies the target resource to run the pilot on, ie. the location of the pilot;
+    * `resource`: a label which specifies the target resource to run the pilot on, i.e., the location of the pilot;
-    * `cores`   : the number of CPU cores the pilot is expected to manage, ie. the size of the pilot;
+    * `cores`   : the number of CPU cores the pilot is expected to manage, i.e., the size of the pilot;
-    * `runtime` : the numbers of minutes the pilot is expected to be active, ie. the runtime of the pilot.
+    * `runtime` : the numbers of minutes the pilot is expected to be active, i.e., the runtime of the pilot.

 Depending on the specific target resource and use case, other properties need to be specified.
-In our user guide examples, we use a separate `config.json<../../../examples/config.json>` file to store a number of properties per resource label, to simplify the example code.
+In our user guide examples, we use a separate :download:`config.json <../../../examples/config.json>` file to store a number of properties per resource label, to simplify the example code.
 The examples themselves then accept one or more resource labels, and create the pilots on those resources:

 .. code-block:: python

+    # read the config
+    config = ru.read_json('%s/config.json' % os.path.dirname(os.path.abspath(__file__)))

-    # use the resource specified as argument, fall back to localhost
+    # use the resource specified as an argument, fall back to localhost
     try   : resource = sys.argv[1]
     except: resource = 'local.localhost'

-    # create a pilot manage in the session
+    # create a pilot manager in the session
     pmgr = rp.PilotManager(session=session)

     # define an [n]-core local pilot that runs for [x] minutes